changbowen/Ken-Burns-Slideshow/README.md

 - Options to load large images at lower resolution to improve performance.

 ## Updates
+- 2016-01-18
+  - Fixed breathing not being animated correctly when Vertical Lock is off.
 - 2016-01-16
   - **Brand-new transition animation "Breath" added!**
   - Fixed fadeout setting not getting saved.